Create a backyard oasis

 Right size, depth, and tiers for swimming, resting, and hibernation

-Size the hole to match your turtles and seasons.
-Use shallow shelves for feeding, mid-depth swim lanes, and a 3–4 ft deep pocket in cold climates for hibernation.
+Size the excavation to match your turtles and climate.
+Design distinct shallow shelves for feeding and hatchlings, mid-depth swim lanes for adults, and a 3–4 ft deep pocket only where winters are cold enough to require hibernation.
+For many hobby ponds, larger volumes stabilize temperature and water chemistry.

 Materials checklist: pond liner, filtration, rocks, sand, and plants